meetric1/gmod_shader_guide/README.md

 ### Loops

 In this guide, We are using shader model 20b.
-Model 20b is interesting because (as far as I'm aware) all loops need to be [unrolled](https://en.wikipedia.org/wiki/Loop_unrolling), and cannot be dynamic.

-Shader model 30 does however support dynamic loops, but is not supported on Linux systems.
+Model 20b is interesting because (as far as I'm aware) all loops need to be [unrolled](https://en.wikipedia.org/wiki/Loop_unrolling), and cannot be dynamic (Shader model 30 does however support dynamic loops).

 To continue, navigate to `gmod_shader_guide/shaders` and take a look at `example4_ps2x.hlsl`